 “Think about all that you have to gain with your new lean healthy body, remind yourself of your motivating factors,” Garcia said.
 “Was it to travel on an airplane without a seat-belt extender?
 How will you feel when you fit into your favorite jeans?
 Or playing with your kids without being short of breath?”

-However, it takes time to acquire the efficiency of movement and the kinesthetic awareness.
+However, it takes time to acquire the efficiency of movement and kinesthetic awareness.

 “Understand that these individuals did not start their fitness journey where you see them today,” she advised.
 “They have also had to work to obtain the results you are seeing, just as you will also see results from the work you are putting in.”

-Losing the weight has some of the same emotional challenges.
+Losing weight has some of the same emotional challenges.